Science Fictions of Life

 An examination of science fiction narratives and the light they shed on human life, the unknowable future, and the vagaries of unforeseeable change.

 Shaviro pursues these questions through the medium of science fiction because this form of storytelling offers us a unique way of grappling with issues that deeply and unavoidably concern us but that are intractable to rational argumentation or to empirical verification.
 The future is unavoidably vague and multifarious; it stubbornly resists our efforts to know it in advance, let alone to guide it or circumscribe it.
-But science fiction takes up this very vagueness and indeterminacy, by rendering it into the form of a self-consciously fictional narrative.
+But science fiction takes up this very vagueness and indeterminacy and renders it into the form of a self-consciously fictional narrative.
 It gives us characters who experience, and respond to, the vagaries of unforeseeable change.